pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/6-improving-animations.md

 ### Create BackgroundHelper

-<p>Create a class <code>BackgroundHelper</code> which we are going to extend step by step to add functionality to change the background image for our TV activities..</p>
+Under `fastlane` Create a class <code>BackgroundHelper</code> which we are going to extend step by step to add functionality to change the background image for our TV activities.

 	public class BackgroundHelper {